microsoft/MixedRealityToolkit-Unity/README.md

 # Engage with the Community

-Join the conversation around MRTK on [Slack](https://holodevelopers.slack.com/).
+Join the conversation around MRTK on [**Slack**](https://holodevelopers.slack.com/).

-Ask questions about using MRTK on [Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk) using the **MRTK** tag.
+Ask questions about using MRTK on [**Stack Overflow**](https://stackoverflow.com/questions/tagged/mrtk) using the **MRTK** tag.

-Search for solution or file a new issue in [GitHub](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) if you find something broken in MRTK code.
+Search for [known issues](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) or file a [new issue](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) if you find something broken in MRTK code.

+Join our weekly community shiproom to hear directly from the feature team. (link to come soon)

 Deep dive into project plan and learn how you can contribute to MRTK in our [wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki).

-Join our weekly community shiproom to hear directly from the feature team. (link to come soon)

 For issues related to Windows Mixed Reality that aren't directly related to the MRTK, check out the [Windows Mixed Reality Developer Forum](https://forums.hololens.com/).